prooph/event-store/docs/repositories.md

 for building the stream name.

 ## Wiring It Together
-Best way to see a repository in action is by looking at the [AggregateRepositoryTest](../tests/Aggregate/AggregateRepositoryTest.php).
+Best way to see a repository in action is by looking at the `ProophTest\EventStore\Aggregate\AggregateRepositoryTest`.

 ### Set Up